 The David A. Pels Homelessness Prevention Fund

-David Pels devoted his entire career to providing legal services to economically challenged people in Connecticut.
+David Pels devoted his entire career to providing legal services to economically-challenged people in Connecticut.
 From 1974 until his retirement in 2019, David represented low-income individuals and families throughout the Greater Hartford area.
-His specialty and passion have always been in the area of housing law; particularly the representation of tenants facing eviction from their homes.
+His specialty and passion were always in the area of housing law, particularly the representation of tenants facing eviction from their homes.

 David began as a staff attorney at the Waterbury Legal Aid and Referral Service before joining Neighborhood Legal Services and then Greater Hartford Legal Aid, where he worked for 22 years.
 Through David’s work on behalf of individuals, families, tenant associations, and class actions, Connecticut law has evolved to strengthen tenant rights by:

 - permitting tenants to use the Connecticut Unfair Trade Practices Act;

 - preventing the ejectment of unnamed tenants in foreclosure cases;

 - requiring relocation assistance to tenants displaced by code enforcement;

 - strengthening protections against retaliatory evictions;